-Executive Director to depart from his own rulings in Yelm, Pierce County and Selah, let alone to tamper with Commission precedent that has been operative for more than half of the time since the creation of the agency.
-As noted in Washington State Patrol, Decision 2900 (PECB, 1988), employer influence in the selection and internal affairs of unions was of key concern in the Congressional debate which preceded adoption of the National Labor Relations Act (NLRA), and Section 8(a)(2) of the NLRA was adopted to preclude improper employer assistance to unions.
+The recent drift of the NLRB away from enforcing the appearance of strict employer neutrality is not persuasive as a basis for the Executive Director to depart from his own rulings in Yelm, Pierce County and Selah, let alone to tamper with Commission precedent that has been operative for more than half of the time since the creation of the agency.
+As noted in Washington State Patrol, Decision 2900 (PECB, 1988), employer influence in the selection and internal affairs of unions was of key concern in the Congressional debate which preceded adoption of the National Labor Relations Act, and Section 8(a)(2) of the NLRA was adopted to preclude improper employer assistance to unions.
 Such a concern is equally apt under RCW 41.56.040, which secures for public employees "the free exercise of their right to organize and designate representatives of their own choosing" (emphasis supplied).
-140(2) is the counterpart to Section 8(a)(2) of the NLRA.
-NLRB's Midwest Piping doctrine arose out of a case involving competing unions, and out of a concern that an employer has no rightful place in influencing its employees' choice between The situation in the instant case presents a competing unions. risk of employer conduct showing a preference as between competing unions.
-The NLRB's recent policy opens a possibility for mischief, and is rejected.
+RCW 41.56.140(2) is the counterpart to Section 8(a)(2) of the NLRA.
+The NLRB's Midwest Piping doctrine arose out of a case involving competing unions, and out of a concern that an employer has no rightful place in influencing its employees' choice between competing unions. situation in the instant case presents a risk of employer conduct showing a preference as between competing unions. recent policy opens a possibility for mischief, and is rejected.